ericchaves/dg/README.md

 1. If a match is found, it retrieves the value from the `order_date` column.
 1. The retrieved `order_date` value is used to generate new data for the target column in the base table.

+Each lookup in table can declare an [expr](#expr) `expression` to return a calculated value when the match is found.
+Additionally, a companion `predicate` expression may be declared which will be evaluated when a match is found.
+If the predicate evaluates to `false`, the value is skipped, and the search continues, looking for another match, allowing different results to be returned using the `expression`.

 You can set `format` for each table to control the formatted output value.

 ```yaml